ubuntu/ubuntu-insights/CONTRIBUTING.md

 PRs to our project are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

-* Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
+- Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
-* Add unit or integration tests for fixed or changed functionality.
+- Add unit or integration tests for fixed or changed functionality.
-* Address a single concern in the least number of changed lines as possible.
+- Address a single concern in the least number of changed lines as possible.
-* Include documentation in the repo or on our [docs site](https://github.com/canonical/PROJECT_TODO/wiki).
+- Include documentation in the repo or on our [docs site](https://github.com/ubuntu/Ubuntu-Insights/wiki).
-* Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).
+- Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)

-1. Fork the repository to your own Github account
+1. Fork the repository to your own GitHub account
 1. Clone the project to your machine
 1. Create a branch locally with a succinct but descriptive name
 1. Commit changes to the branch